mciocchi/atomic_d6/README.md

 #### Antiquities

-One notable exception to this rule is certain lower TL items that are considered "antiquities."
+One notable exception to this rule is certain rare lower TL items that are considered "antiquities."
 Antiquities appreciate in value over time and can fetch exorbitant prices from collectors.

 Feats (Continued)
 ------